5 Ways to Deal with Infertility During the Holidays

 You can also find a full list of infertility and infant loss groups in the United States here.

 While this month can be difficult, remember that you are not alone.
 It’s important to acknowledge your feelings and appropriately cope with your grief, so don’t be afraid to reach out for help and support from others if you need it.
+If you feel ready, you can even share your story.
+Maybe you can help parents like you feel a little less alone.

 Considering a Non-Traditional Birth in Surrogacy?
 What to Know